 Logo image within link text

-alt=""), to avoid redundancy or repetition.
-In effect the image is a decorative adjunct to the link text:
+alt=""), to avoid redundancy and repetition.
+In effect the image is a decorative adjunct or visual cue to the link text:

 Icon image conveying information within link text

 In this example the image follows text within a link to inform users that the link will open in a new window.
 It has the text alternative “new window” to reflect the representation on the image:

 Stand-alone icon image that has a function